-Chief Academic Officer
+Chief Financial Officer

-Chief Information Officer
+Chief Operations Officer

-Mr. Ferrell is responsible for information practices, processes and systems across the Achievement First network.
+Mr. Ferrell is responsible for the operations, information practices, processes and systems across the Achievement First network.
 His goal is to ensure that Achievement First’s data and information practices are supported by the proper enterprise systems to efficiently and effectively communicate, document, share, analyze, report, plan and review all facets of its best practices and organizational performance.
 Formerly, Mr. Ferrell was a co-founder and senior vice president of AdvancePath Academics, a company that sets up and operates drop-out recovery academies on behalf of school districts.
 Mr. Ferrell attended Yale University as an undergraduate and earned his M.B.A. from Harvard Business School.
 He has worked in education in many different facets: a classroom teacher through Teach For America in Houston, a designer of education software as director of product management at SchoolNet and an investor in education as an associate partner at NewSchools Venture Fund.